hpedrorodrigues/dx/README.md

-  dx ls                         : List all resources dx exec                       : Execute custom commands in a running container dx logs                       : Show the logs of a container dx inspect                    : Return low-level information on objects dx delete                     : Remove one or more resources     [confirmation required] dx prune <resource_filter>    : Remove resources using a filter  [confirmation required]
+  dx ls                         : List all resources dx exec                       : Execute custom commands in a running container dx logs                       : Show the logs of a container dx pid                        : Return the process id of a container dx inspect                    : Return low-level information on objects dx delete                     : Remove one or more resources     [confirmation required] dx prune <resource_filter>    : Remove resources using a filter  [confirmation required]